 As cremation becomes the popular alternative to burial for more and more families across the US.
 The question is being asked more frequently: “How much should a cremation cost?”

-Whilst deciding whether cremation is for you can be a personal choice about death care alternatives, for many, the price of cremation can be a determining factor in their decision.
+While deciding whether cremation is for you can be a personal choice about death care alternatives, for many, the price of cremation can be a determining factor in their decision.

 It is important to realize that cremation prices can vary considerably.
-Costs depend on the cremation service provider and on your location.
+Costs depend on the cremation service provider and your location.

 Many major city areas offer more competitive cremation prices, whereas rural areas and certain states tend to be more expensive overall.